captnwalker/Bamazon/README.md

 # Bamazon

 >An Amazon-like CLI storefront built with mySQL, NODE.js and Inquirer NPM.
-The app can take in orders from customers and deplete stock from the store's inventory.
+Output styled with NPM's Colors and console.table.
+The app can take in orders from customers, calculate sales price and deplete stock from the store's inventory.

 ### Deployment

 1. Clone repo
 2. Run `npm install`
-3. Build database from `schema.sql`
+3. Build database from `schema.sql` and `seeds.sql`
 4. At command prompt run `node bamazonCustomers.js`

 ### Screenshot of this Project